-If a hardshell and a softshell had offspring, the North Face’s Apex Flex GTX would be the result.
-Unlike any other model on this list, this 3-layer jacket is completely waterproof: it has a Gore-Tex membrane and boasts one of the best DWR coatings we’ve ever seen, instantly beading up and shedding water.
+Like the Patagonia Galvanized above, the 3-layer North Face Apex Flex jacket is completely waterproof: it has a Gore-Tex membrane and boasts one of the best DWR coatings we’ve ever seen, instantly beading up and shedding water.
 That said, we’re not talking about a raincoat: the Apex Flex has a stretch-woven exterior and a soft knit interior, providing the flexibility, warmth, and comfort of a softshell.
 With pit zips, plenty of storage, adjustable cuffs, and an easily tunable hood with good coverage, it has all the bells and whistles.

 The North Face Apex Flex GTX is not too good to be true, however, as all of these features come with a lot of bulk and weight.
-Additionally, we’ve noticed that the jacket is a bit stiffer and less stretchy than a typical softshell, and with the added waterproofing, breathability is compromised.
+Additionally, we’ve noticed that the jacket is a bit stiffer than a typical softshell—including the Galvanized—and the updated 3.0 is even less stretchy than previous versions.
+Furthermore, with the added waterproofing, some breathability is compromised.
 For these reasons, we don’t recommend the Apex Flex as a high-performance piece, but it’s a super comfortable rain jacket alternative that can be taken to the hills every so often.
-It’s worth noting too that the Apex Flex is less boxy in the torso than other gear from The North face (such as the Apex Bionic 2 above), offering a more athletic fit...
-Read in-depth review
+It’s worth noting too that the Apex Flex is less boxy in the torso than other gear from The North face (such as the Apex Bionic 2 above), offering a more athletic fit.

 See the Men's The North Face Apex Flex See the Women's The North Face Apex Flex

-See the Men's Rab Upslope See the Women's Rab Upslope
+See the Men's OR Whirlwind Hoody See the Women's OR Whirlwind Hoody

 Weight: 28 oz.